nelmio/alice/README.md

   to null to disable (defaults to 1)
 - logger: a callable or Psr\Log\LoggerInterface object that will receive progress information during the loading of the fixtures
+- persist_once: only persist objects once if multiple files are passed, by default objects are persisted after each file

 ### Detailed Usage ###